-The onboarding survey helps you, as an employer in a critical stage of the employee lifecycle, to set a foundation for how successful the new hires can be in your organization.
+The onboarding survey questions help you, as an employer in a critical stage of the employee lifecycle, to set a foundation for how successful the new hire can be in your organization.

-Onboarding risks alienating new hires by making them unwelcome; according to Forbes, 20% of new hires leave the company within 45 days, and the Harvard Business Review states that 33% of new hires quit within the first 6 months of their job.
-There might be multiple reasons why new hires decide to cut short their time; those include:
+Onboarding risks alienating new hires by making them unwelcome; according to Forbes, 20% of new employees leave the company within 45 days, and the Harvard Business Review states that 33% of newly joined employees quit within the first 6 months of their job.
+There might be multiple reasons why newly hired decides to cut short their time; those include:

-- Unmet expectations developed during the recruitment phase
+- Unmet expectations developed during the recruitment process

 - Overbearing or poor management